jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### SysVinit

   Here is where the boot process begins to splinter.
 I am going to describe the Unix System V init process - that was the basis of all Unix and Linux knowledge since the early 1980s.
-This is referred to as SysVinit--note that only the Unix based derivatives of BSD use this--Debian recently dropped it, with Fedora and Ubuntu abandoning it in the middle of last decade.
+This is referred to as SysVinit--note that only the Unix based derivatives of BSD use this--Debian recently dropped it, with Fedora and Ubuntu abandoning circa 205.

   Now that the kernel has complete control of the hardware, it begins to execute the "guts" of the operating system--by setting up the system processes.
 The first task it executes is ```/sbin/init```.
 This is referred to as the init process.
 It's job is only to be the ancestor of all other processes and start each succeeding service--starting from the X server, to the login server, to any GUI, to a webserver or database.
 The ```/sbin/init/``` looks at the value stored in ```/etc/inittab``` to find the system __run level__.
 Run level tells us which mode to start in and which associated services are needed.
 These levels are general and each Linux distro modified them as needed, but in general are consistent.